protolambda/zrnt/README.md

 # ZRNT [![Go Report Card](https://goreportcard.com/badge/github.com/protolambda/zrnt?no-cache)](https://goreportcard.com/report/github.com/protolambda/zrnt) [![CircleCI Build Status](https://circleci.com/gh/protolambda/zrnt.svg?style=shield)](https://circleci.com/gh/protolambda/zrnt) [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-A minimal Go implementation of the ETH 2.0 spec, by @protolambda.
+A minimal Go implementation of the Eth 2 spec, by @protolambda.

 The goal of this project is to have a Go version of the Python based spec, to enable use cases that are out of reach for unoptimized Python.

-Think of:
-- Realtime use in test-network monitoring, fast enough to verify full network activity.
-- A much higher fuzzing speed, to explore for new bugs.
-- Not affected nearly as much as pyspec when scaling to mainnet.

 ## Structure of `eth2` package

 ### `beacon`

 The beacon package covers the phase0 state transition, following the Beacon-chain spec, but optimized for performance.

-#### Globals

 Globals are split up as following:
 - `<something>Type`: a ZTYP SSZ type description, used to create typed views with.
 Some types can be derived from a `*Spec` only.